 If an employer in any way retaliates against the complainant, they may be facing a discrimination lawsuit as well.
 An employer should never terminate, demote, change responsibilities, give disciplinary action, transfer to a less desirable location, reduce compensation or benefits, isolate, make the work more difficult, or threaten an employee who has filed a sexual harassment claim.

 If you were a victim of sexual harassment, notified your employer, and they did not take these proactive steps to investigate your claim and treat you fairly, contact the California Employment Counsel, APC.

 If you were discriminated in any way after filing a sexual harassment claim, or if your employer refuses to take action on your sexual harassment report, contact one of our attorneys today.
-Our experienced attorneys offer a free consultation to discuss your case of sexual harassment in the workplace.
+Our experienced sexual harassment attorneys offer a free consultation to discuss your case of sexual harassment in the workplace.
 Contact us online or call (714) 462-8376 to discuss your legal rights.